ericwq/nvide/build.md

 docker tag nvide:0.8.5 ericwq057/nvide:0.8.5
 ```

-### 2. sign in with your account at hub.docker.com
+### 2. Sign in with your account at hub.docker.com

 ### 3. Push to docker.io